Fahim-Ahmad/cloud_workshop/README.md

 After breakout:
 - Sharing your deployed applications, and seeing each other work
 - Breakout discussion
+- Discussion: how much a data scientist should know about networking and cloud?

 ### More on cloud (all together)